darijasart/darijasart.github.io/content/projects/there-is-no-i/index.no.md

 *"It was a great honor to share an exhibition sight with you: Romano Cagnoni, Chris Rainier, Alison Jackson, Arturas Valiauga, Shehab Uddin, Philip Mccormack, Øystein Kvanneid, Alexandra Demenkova and Point of No Return".*

-# PROSJEKT «THERE IS NO "I"» / VIDEO
+# Prosjekt «There is no "I"» / video

 [![YouTube: There is no "I".
 Part 2: Vienis.](https://img.youtube.com/vi/fyrDhiaLMhE/0.jpg)](https://www.youtube.com/watch?v=fyrDhiaLMhE)